boundcorp/django-mountaineer/README.md

 You should view the [HomeController](/frontend/views/app/home/controller.py) at http://localhost:5006/, which shows an example of retrieving resources from Django ORM and returning them via mountaineer SSR.

-## Notes:
+## Extras:

-### RouteController
+### PageController

-I've also included a simple helper I wrote `RouteController(url: string)` in the [frontend/controllers/route.py](/frontend/controllers/route.py) file, which can be used to fetch data from Django views.
+I've also included a simple helper I wrote `PageController(url: string)` in the [frontend/controller.py](/frontend/controller.py) file, which can be used to introspect the proper `page.tsx`;
-This is just a helper for introspecting the proper `page.tsx` path for a given Mountaineer controller; it's totally optional, but I find it more convenient to colocate the page and controller logic within the `frontend/views/` folder.
+it's totally optional, but I find it more convenient to colocate the page and controller logic within the `frontend/views/` folder.

 ### Controller Sniffing